UltiRequiem/rustico/readme.md

-# rostico
+# rustico

 ![Para divertirme](./para_divertirme.png)

 > Doing it for the fun.
 [Original Video](https://youtu.be/v3rOpmlpFsM)

 Aren't you _cansado_ from writting Rust Programs in English?
-Do you like saying "chales" a lot?
+Do you like saying _"chales"_ a lot?
 Would you like to try something different, in an exotic and funny-sounding language?

 **rustico** (Spanish for Rust) is here to save your day, as it allows you to